vivirox/therapytrain/docs/api/plugins/api.md

 # Plugin API Reference

-This document provides detailed information about the APIs available to plugin developers in the TherapyTrain EHR Integration Platform.
+This document provides detailed information about the APIs available to plugin developers in the Gradiant EHR Integration Platform.

 ## Core APIs